pimotte/nomic/README.md

 - During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.

-**326** As long as an issue labelled "Trial" or "Judgement" exists, no player may start a turn, regardless of what other rules specify.
+**326** As long as an issue labelled "Trial" or "Judgement" is open, no player may start a turn, regardless of what other rules specify.
 Futhermore, any rule specifying that a pull request should be merged in a timely fashion shall be read as specifying that the pull request should be merged in a timely fashion, after all issues labelled "Trial" or "Judgement" are closed.
 Any player may start a vote in a separate issue to ignore a particular issue labelled